chingc/IIDX-Progress/README.md

     * All Level 6 EX Hard Clear
     * All Level 5 Full Combo
 * Grade
+    * All Level 4 AAA
     * All Level 3 AAA
     * All Level 2 AAA
+    * All Level 7 AA
     * All Level 6 AA
     * All Level 5 AA
+    * All Level 11 A
+    * All Level 10 A
     * All Level 9 A
     * All Level 8 A
 * First!